hbmatt/chess/README.md

 A command-line chess program written in Ruby.

-Or, at least, that's what it'll end up being.
+All rules of chess are included and players can save their game at any time.